-In connection with the acquisition of a new aircraft in November 2023, we entered into a long-term promissory note agreement with a principal amount of \$7.6 million.
-The note bears a fixed interest rate of 9.45% and has a maturity date ten years from the note agreement date.
-The note was fully repaid in December 2023.
+In connection with the acquisition of a new aircraft in February 2024, the Company entered into a long-term promissory note agreement with a principal amount of \$4.2 million.
+The note bears a fixed interest rate of 7.25% and has a maturity date five years from the note agreement date.